Executive Policy #39

 Handlers are required to comply with local animal control or public health requirements, including vaccinations and immunizations, as required.

 Student handlers intending to reside in University housing with a trained service animal are encouraged to notify Housing and Residence Life; e-mail: housing @wsu.edu.

-Handlers may file complaints of discrimination on the basis of their disability with the Office of Civil Rights Compliance and Investigation (CRCI).
-The CRCI reviews the complaints in accordance with this policy and/or Executive Policy Manual EP15: Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct.
+Handlers may file complaints of discrimination on the basis of their disability with Compliance and Civil Rights (CCR).
+CCR reviews the complaints in accordance with this policy and/or Executive Policy Manual EP15: Policy Prohibiting Discrimination, Sexual Harassment, and Sexual Misconduct.

-For more information about compliant procedures, contact CRCI; telephone 509-335-8288; or see the CRCI website.
+For more information about compliant procedures, contact CCR; telephone 509-335-8288; or see the CCR website.

 Complaints Regarding Behavior or Presence of Service Animals

 Individuals are to report concerns or complaints about a service animal to the office or department personnel responsible for the program or facility.
 The applicable office or department personnel must work with the service animal administrator to coordinate a response.

 If such a review could result in actions against the service animal or handler, the applicable office or department personnel must give the handler notice of the concern and the opportunity to respond and/or to remedy the behavior.

 In the event an animal is prohibited from accessing a facility, the office or department supervisor or the appropriate central administrative unit responsible for the program or facility works with the handler to assess alternative options to allow continued participation without the animal.
 This may include referring them to the appropriate disability services provider.
 See Disability Services Provider.